PricelessToolkit/PirBOX-MAX/README.md

 > **Do not use this system to control critical access points** such as your home’s main door or garage.
 > This project is intended for **non-critical applications**, such as remotely controlling a farm or ranch gate, shed lights, or other low-risk devices in open environments.
 >
-> This project does **not implement any form of secure or encrypted communication** (e.g., AES-128 or other cryptographic protocols).
+> This project does **not implement encrypted communication, only Separation with KEY** (so no AES-128 or other cryptographic protocols).
 All communication is transmitted **in plain text over the air** and can be intercepted using LoRa boards with the same radio configuration.
 >
 > ### 🔍 Why encryption is not used:
 > - ✅ **Beginner-friendly**: Keeping the node code simple makes it easier to understand, modify, and deploy.